zetaalphavector/sumblogger/README.md

 1. Go to `tools/vos_blogpost/generate_vos.py` and fill in the corresponding conference info.
 1. Replace the placeholders in the following command, and execute it:
     ~~~
-    PYTHONPATH='src' python -m tools.vos_blogpost.generate_all --input_file <path-to-vos-viewer-json> --output_dir tools/vos_blogpost/output/<output_dir>
+    PYTHONPATH='src' python -m tools.vos_blogpost.generate_all --input_file <path-to-vos-viewer-json> --output_dir <output_dir>

+    # example:
+    PYTHONPATH='src' python -m tools.vos_blogpost.generate_all --input_file tools/vos_blogpost/ICLR/ICLR_2023.json --output_dir tools/vos_blogpost/ICLR/blog
     ~~~
     Keep in mind that if the collection is large, the execution may take several minutes due to the RateLimit applied by open ai.
 The pipeline is configured to retry with exponential backoff, and it quits retrying if 300 seconds have passed.
 Check `src/services/text_completion/service_template.py` for more details about the retrying mechanism which is based on the `backoff` package.
 1. Open the HTML stored in `tools/vos_blogpost/output/<output_dir>` folder.

-Note: The vos viewer visualizations of each cluster are stored in the same output directory, but they will not be visible at the HTML page, because they have to be hosted in a public in order for the VosViewer iframe to load them in the HTML page.
+Note: The vos viewer visualizations of each cluster are stored in the same output directory, but they will not be visible at the HTML page, because they have to be hosted in a public endpoint in order for the VosViewer iframe to load them in the HTML page.

 ## Experiments